TLouf/ccs-telegram/ccs2025_telegram.typ

 == Strength distributions

-Do we have the usual rich club?
+Do we have the usual Pareto law?

 #figure(image("figs/strength_2.png", height: 70%))